 Term.
 The Term is the number of years that the Shield Option is in effect.
-We currently offer Terms of 1 year, 3 years or 6 years.
-The Initial Term(s) begin on the Issue Date.
+We currently offer Terms of 1 year.
+The Initial Term begins on the Issue Date.

 Term End Date.
 The Contract Anniversary on which a Shield Option ends.